 How Purchase College Will Weigh the Request and Respond:

-If you disclose an incident to a Purchase College employee who is responsible for responding to or reporting sexual violence or sexual harassment, but wish to maintain confidentiality or do not consent to the institution’s request to initiate an investigation, the Title IX coordinator must weigh your request against our obligation to provide a safe, nondiscriminatory environment for all members of our community, including you.
+If you disclose an incident to a Purchase College employee who is responsible for responding to or reporting sexual violence or sexual harassment, but wish to maintain confidentiality or do not consent to the institution’s request to initiate an investigation, the Title IX office must weigh your request against our obligation to provide a safe, nondiscriminatory environment for all members of our community, including you.

 We will assist you with academic, housing, transportation, employment, and other reasonable and available accommodations regardless of your reporting choices.
 While reporting individuals may request accommodations through several college offices, the Title IX Investigator and Coordinator can serve as a primary point of contact to assist with these measures: